shellter01/debug.deb11/README.md

 # debug.deb11
-#In order to fix the most commom bug in Debian 11 Bullseye, the bug which the backgroung crash the system.
+In order to fix the most commom bug in Debian 11 Bullseye, the bug which the backgroung crash the system.
-#If you have a different system , please change the directory where the background is!!
+If you have a different system , please change the directory where the background is!!
+After all , reboot your system!